-Visiting The Terracotta Army in Xian, China
+Top Tips for Visiting The Terracotta Army Museum in Xi'an

-Introduction to The Terracotta Army
+Top Tips for Visiting The Terracotta Army

-Where is the Terracotta Army
+Where is the Terracotta Army Located

 The Army of the Terracotta Warriors and Horses is often described as the 8th Wonder of the World.
 When travelling, you're likely to come across a number of attractions that are promoted as the eighth wonder of the world, many of which wouldn't even make it into the top 20.
 With the Terracotta Army though, they may actually be right.
 It's hard to prepare yourself for how amazing and wonderful this place actually is, the sheer size is likely to blow you away.

-Army of the First Emperor of Qin
+Who Was the First Emperor of Qin

-Pit 1, the largest of the 4 pits of the Terracotta Army excavation site, is 230 metres long and 62 metres wide and contains over 6000 terracotta figures, many of which are warriors and horses that have been repositioned into the precise military positions in which they would have originally been placed as instructed by the first emperor, Qin Shi Huang.
+Pit 1, the largest of the 4 pits of the archaeological excavation site, is 230 metres long and 62 metres wide and contains over 6000 terracotta figures, many of which are warriors and horses that have been re-positioned into the precise military positions in which they would have originally been placed as instructed by the first emperor, Qin Shi Huang.
 Archaeologists working on site have determined that the pits in which the Terracotta Warriors were buried were covered by a wooden ceiling held up by wooden beams and then covered with soil, the depth of which would have gradually increased over the centuries before their discovery.